It's time to get Strong & Running in your mom-bod

 Say goodbye to pelvic pain, leaking, and prolapse while you get stronger and return to running

-Strategic Pelvic floor exercises with modifications and progressions, so that you can heal your body from pregnancy (no matter how long ago you delivered)
+Strategic Pelvic floor exercises with modifications and progressions, so that you can heal your body from pregnancy (no matter how long ago you delivered), calm your nervous system down and start the true healing process

-12 week program with Progressive exercises and workouts to build the intensity so you can return to athletics so you can decrease your risk of pelvic floor symptoms or injuries
+12 week program with Progressive exercises and workouts to build the intensity so you can return to athletics while decreasing your risk of pelvic floor symptoms or injuries

 Did Someone Say Bonuses???